 * Applies to applications to the IIA only.
 Applications to the ESS administered by the ITC is open all year round.
-Hong Kong companies which aim to commence the approved projects in tandem with their Israeli partners are encouraged to submit the applications in electronic copy by October 9th, 2020 and followed with a duly signed and stamped application form in hard copy to the ITC by December 20th, 2020.
+Hong Kong companies which aim to commence the approved projects in tandem with their Israeli partners are encouraged to submit the ESS applications in electronic copy by October 9th, 2020 and followed with a duly signed and stamped ESS application form, along with BAF and LOI in hard copy to the ITC by December 20th, 2020.

 8. CONTACTS